ahum/bindi/README.md

 So I thought 'if i could allow a way for data-binding to be defined, then convert that to logic belonging to the custom element that'd be great'.

+## custom-elements and databinding ... why not polymer?

+Because polymer makes heavy use of html imports, which is unlikely to become a standard.

 ## how?

 `bindi` exposes a method `prepare` that takes markup like: